-This Video Of Hurricane Irma From Space Showcases The Storm's Sheer Magnitude
+This Video Of Hurricane Irma From Space Showcases Its Unprecedented Power

 Even though Hurricane Irma has pummeled Antigua and Barbuda, there are hardly any photographs yet, given that those on the islands are hunkered down, and the worst of the storm arrived in the dead of night.
 But if you're looking for images to help you better understand the sheer magnitude of the storm, NASA has released a video to help you out.
 This video of Hurricane Irma from space is a big warning sign of the sheer force that could hit Florida later in the week.